 Vitamin D is essential for your body to absorb calcium properly and for healthy bones and muscles.
 Most vitamin D comes from sunlight, but it is also found in some foods.
 Learn here how to get enough vitamin D.

-Links to trusted information about food additives.
+Links to our information partners' articles about food additives.

 Food safety guide

 How long can you leave food in the fridge?
 What temperature is safe to cook food?
 Answer these questions and more with this infographic about food safety.